PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-06 11:19:48
+Last updated: 2024-04-06 11:20:21
-Random Quote: Morty, he's not gonna donate.
-You're pitching the police men's ball to a black teenager here. - Rick Sanchez
+Random Quote: I'm not in the meth business.
+I'm in the empire business. - Walter White